hcheung01/system_engineering-devops/0x02-shell_redirections/README.md

 13. sort | uniq -u for inputs and outputing same characters with no duplicates
 14. grep -e "root" /etc/passwd to find "root" in passwd directory
 15. sort -e "bin" /etc/passwd | wc -l to find "bin" and output number of lines
+16. grep -A 3 "root" /etc/passwd find "root" pattern and display 3 lines after
+17. grep -v "bin" /etc/passwd to display lies not containing the pattern